Recruiting Faculty/Staff and Students to participate in the

 SUSTAINED DIALOGUE CAMPUS NETWORK!

-Students: Apply to be a SDCN Participant or Moderator
+Students: Apply to be a SDCN Participant

 Cuyahoga Community College faculty/staff/administrators and students have the unique opportunity to be the first community college in the United States to implement Sustained Dialogue.
 Representatives from West, Westshore, East and Metro Campuses including Student Activities, Student Affairs, Deans, and representatives from Clubs at West have been working together with Global Issues Resource Center and the Office of Diversity to develop this initiative at Tri-C.